xspize/brand-yourself-assessment/README.md

 <p>

 In this image I show the clear space of the logo.
 This is approximately 20% of the size of the logo.
+(Visual Identity Style Guide 4/4)

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/image6.jpg?raw=true">